Deciding which primary schools to apply for

 1. View school detail, type, Ofsted reports and oversubscription admission criteria

-Use the schools directory to view the details for each primary school, their Ofsted and performance reports and admissions oversubscription criteria.
 Putting a school as first preference does not guarantee that you will get a place at that school.
 It is important for you to understand where your child will fall in the oversubscription criteria for each of your preferred schools.
 You will find oversubscription criteria, along with other information, for every school in our ‘Applying for a Primary school place in West Northants 2024-25’ composite prospectus.

 2. Check whether you need to complete a supplementary information form